Nyhamna Gas Plant: Operation

-It is situated near Gossa (island) at Nyhamna.
-Nyhamna has about 3,000 residents.
+It is situated at Nyhamna on the island of Gossa in Aukra Municipality.
+The island municipality has about 3,600 residents.

 Langeled pipeline

 The Langeled pipeline was built for Norsk Hydro, to begin operation in 2007, via the Sleipner gas field; as it passes through the Sleipner field, it is possible for this gas to be diverted to other countries.
 The pipeline travels an incredible 745 miles (1,200 km) to the Easington Gas Terminal in Yorkshire, England.
-The pipeline was built around the clock, 24 hours a day, with the pipeline sections being welded on Acergy's construction ship LB200; it could lay about 4 km a day.
+The pipeline was built around the clock, 24 hours a day, with the pipeline sections being welded on Acergy's construction ship LB200, which could lay about 4 km a day.
 It required 1.2 million tonnes of steel.
 Langeled was the responsibility of Statoil.
 The pipeline sections for the southern section were assembled at the Bredero Shaw site in Farsund in Southern Norway (Sørlandet).
-The northern section was assembled at Måløy in Western Norway, and the middle sections were assembled at Sotra in Western Norway.
+The northern section was assembled at Måløy in Western Norway, and the middle sections at Sotra in Western Norway.